-Interested in learning more about Anti Wrinkle injections and what they can do for you?
+Interested in learning more about Anti Wrinkle injections and what they can do for you and your general wellbeing?

 LK Aesthetics is a small, private clinic specialising in Aesthetic Medicine in Cork, Ireland.
 Dr. Liz Kelleher has a Masters in Aesthetic Medicine from Queen Mary University of London and is a Member and Diplomate of the American Academy of Aesthetic Medicine.
 She is a winner of the Grimaldi Prize for excellence in Aesthetic Medicine.

 LK Aesthetics is part of the Mint Dental Group.
 We provide ethical Non- Surgical Aesthetic Medicine to the highest standards in a calm, safe and reassuring environment.